Shunt generator: Generator field connections

 A shunt field (and any series resistor used for adjustment) may be directly connected across the armature terminals in parallel with the load.
 Where the machine has a series compounding winding, the field may be connected at the armature side (short shunt) or load side (long shunt).
 The different connections give different voltage regulation characteristics on load.
 So as it is connected in shunt it has constant characteristics.

 Characteristic

 Current in the field windings of a shunt-wound generator is (approximately) independent of the load current, because currents in parallel branches are independent of each other.
 Since field current, and therefore field strength, is little affected by load current, the output voltage remains more nearly constant than does the output voltage of a series-wound generator.

-There will be a small armature voltage drop on load, which will be reflected in the voltage applied to the shunt field.
+There will be a small armature voltage drop on the load, which will be reflected in the voltage applied to the shunt field.
 The output voltage in a DC shunt-wound generator drops slightly as load current increases because of the voltage drop across the armature resistance.